 No one believed that road motorcycles required fitness until the Australian Institute of Sport started to test our elite riders like Wayne Gardner and Kevin Magee and found they had Olympic levels of fitness.

-It takes a lot of fitness to maintain concentration after 45 minutes of wrestling around a 200hp 500cc Grand Prix motorcycle.
+It takes a lot of fitness to maintain concentration for 45 minutes of wrestling around a 260+hp MotoGP machine.

 Barry Sheene said he shed up to 6kg of weight in certain events, such as the steamy Malaysian Grand Prix.